Fully Bayesian Logistic Regression with Hyper-Lasso Priors for High-dimensional Feature Selection

-We first consider the simple logistic regression model for binary class label for examine two important properties of hyper-lasso priors.
+We first consider the simple logistic regression model for binary class labels in order to examine two important properties of hyper-LASSO priors.
 Suppose we have collected data of features and responses (class labels) on $n$ training cases.
-For a case indexed by $i$, we denote its class label by $y_i$, which can take integers $1 \mbox{ and } 2$, and denote $p$ features associated with it by a row vector $\mb x_{i,1:p}$.
+For a case indexed by $i$, we denote its class label by $y_i$ (which can take integers $1 \mbox{ and } 2$), and denote the $p$ features associated with it by the row vector $\mb x_{i,1:p}$.
 The logistic regression model for the data is:

-for $k=0 \mbox{ and }1$, $i = 1,\ldots,n$, where $\mb\beta_{1:p}$ is a column vector of regression coefficients, and $I(\cdot)$ is indicator function, which is equal to 1 if the condition in bracket is true, 0 otherwise.
-We will assume that all the features are commensurable and we will select features by looking at the values of $\mb\beta_{1:p}$.
+for $k=0 \mbox{ and }1$, $i = 1,\ldots,n$, where $\mb\beta_{1:p}$ is a column vector of regression coefficients and $I(\cdot)$ is the indicator function which is equal to 1 if the condition in bracket is true, 0 otherwise.
+We will assume that all features are commensurable and we will select features by looking at the values of $\mb\beta_{1:p}$.
 We will consider how to infer $\mb\beta_{1:p}$ from the training data.